Zoryn4163/SMAPI-Mods/MovementMod/README.md

 The mod lets you walk diagonally, sprint quickly (optionally consumes stamina), and customise your speed when walking, running, or riding the horse by editing the `config.json` file.

-**WARNING:** changing the walking speed may cause event cutscenes to break.
-(Changing the running speed is fine.)

 ## Compatibility
 * Works with Stardew Valley 1.3 on Linux/Mac/Windows.